-An index of return, against which the performance of an individual investment option can be compared.
+An measure or standard against which the performance of an investment option can be compared.
 For example, the S&P/ASX 300 Accumulation Index is the benchmark against which our ‘Australian Shares’ investment option is compared.

 Bonds are one of the major asset classes and covers both Australian and overseas debt securities.
 The issuer of the bond (typically governments or a corporation) acts as a borrower, while the holder of the bond (the investor) acts as a lender.
 The bond is issued for a set period of time and the principal must be repaid along with interest, or coupon, payments.